L2jLiga/fastify-decorators/docs/Testing.md

 It leads to mandatory of requiring this package to tests as well.

-As example for Jest you can take a look on our [`jest.environment.js`]
+As example for Jest you can take a look on our [`jest.environment.cjs`]

 ### Using `configureControllerTest`